 ECSS-E-ST-32-02_0260336

-The need to apply external loads in combination with internal pressure during testing shall be considered taking into account their relative magnitude, the fatigue and destabilizing effects of external loads.
+The need to apply external loads in combination with internal pressure during qualification testing shall be considered taking into account their relative magnitude, the fatigue and destabilizing effects of external loads.

+This is considered, for example, for cases where locally or globally non-pressure loads are significant, and applicable yield or ultimate combined load cases are not covered by proof or burst testing, contradicting to some extent the characteristic that pressure loads are dominant, and where it is not acceptable to cover the difference by analysis, similarity, test on design detail, etc. In vibration testing the vibration loads, per axis, will actually apply the strength qualification factor of 1,25, but no factor, like FOSY or FOSU, on pressure.

 ECSS-E-ST-32-02_0260337

 If external cycling loads are applied, the load shall be cycled to limit for four times the predicted number of operating cycles of the most severe design condition.

-Destabilizing load with constant minimum internal pressure or maximum additive load with a constant MDP.
+Examples: Destabilizing load with constant minimum internal pressure or maximum additive load with a constant MDP.
+The actual cycle life can be complex and is often replaced by a simplified test spectrum, of comparable severity, in the cycling test.

 Acceptance tests